KL-UCB-switch: optimal regret bounds for stochastic bandits from both a distribution-dependent and a distribution-free viewpoints: Introduction, Brief Literature Review, and Main Achievements

-On the other hand, classical UCB strategies were proved not to enjoy distribution-free optimal regret bounds.
-A modified strategy named MOSS was proposed by~\cite{audibert_minimax_2009} to address this issue: minimax (distribution-free) optimality was proved, but distribution-dependent optimality was then not considered.
-It took a few more years before~\cite{menard_minimax_2017} and \cite{lattimore_regret_2016} proved that, in simple parametric settings, a strategy can enjoy, at the same time, regret bounds that are optimal both from a distribution-dependent and a distribution-free viewpoints.
+One may wonder whether any strategy with distribution-dependent regret bounds of the form~\eqref{eq:distrdepbd-UCB}, or of a sharper form like the one achieved by KL-UCB and IMED, automatically enjoys a distribution-free regret bound of order $\sqrt{KT}$ up to logarithmic factors.
+This is actually not the case in general: the argument above for UCB1 only works because the remainder term $r_T$ is uniform.
+When this remainder term does depend on the underlying bandit problem, which is typically the case for sharper distribution-dependent regret bounds involving the optimal constants stated in~\eqref{eq:distrdep-LB-reminder1}, then no distribution-free guarantee follows from distribution-dependent regret bounds (see~\citealp{lattimore2018} for more discussions).

-\paragraph{Main contributions.} In this work, we generalize the latter bi-optimality result to the non-{pa\-ra\-me\-tric} class of distributions with bounded support, say, $[0,1]$.
-Namely, we propose the KL-UCB-switch algorithm, a bandit strategy belonging to the family of upper-confidence-bounds strategies.
-We prove that it is simultaneously optimal from a distribution-free viewpoint (Theorem~\ref{th:distribfree}) and from a distribution-dependent viewpoint in the considered class of distributions (Theorem~\ref{th:distribdependent}).
+The question now is: given that a strategy can simultaneously enjoy distribution-dependent and distribution-free regret bounds, can it simultaneously enjoy optimal such bounds?

-We go one step further by providing, as~\citet{honda_non-asymptotic_2015} already achieved for IMED, a {second-order term of the optimal order $-\log(\log(T))$} in the distribution-dependent bound (Theorem~\ref{th:distribdependentloglog}).
-This explains from a theoretical viewpoint why simulations consistently show strategies having a regret {smaller} than the main term of the lower bound of~\cite{LaRo85}.
-Note that, to the best of our knowledge, IMED is not proved to enjoy an optimal distribution-free regret bound; only a distribution-dependent regret analysis was provided for it.
-And according to the numerical experiments (see Section~\ref{sec:numerical_experiments}) IMED indeed does not seem to be optimal from a distribution-free viewpoint.
+\paragraph{Bi-optimal regret bounds.} \citet{lattimore_regret_2016,lattimore2018} and \citet{menard_minimax_2017} proved that, in simple parametric settings, a strategy can indeed enjoy, at the same time, finite-time regret bounds that are optimal both from a distribution-dependent and a distribution-free viewpoints; they studied, respectively, (sub)Gaussian distributions with variance less than~$1$ and one-dimensional exponential families.

-Beyond these results, we took special care of the clarity and simplicity of all the proofs, and all our bounds are finite time, with closed-form expressions.
-In particular, we provide for the first time an elementary analysis of performance of the KL-UCB algorithm on the class of all distributions over a bounded interval.
-The study of KL-UCB in~\citet{cappe_kullbackleibler_2013} indeed remained somewhat intricate and limited to finitely supported distributions.
-Furthermore, our simplified analysis allowed us to derive similar optimality results for the anytime version of this new algorithm, with little if no additional effort (see Theorems~\ref{th:distfreeanytime} and~\ref{th:asymptoticanytime}).
+The \emph{main contribution} of this article is to extend this result to the non-parametric case of all distributions over $[0,1]$, for an algorithm called KL-UCB-Switch.
+The latter is an index policy based on KL-UCB and MOSS: it uses the tighter KL-UCB upper confidence bounds whenever an arm has not been pulled often enough and switches otherwise to the looser MOSS upper confidence bounds.